Mandatory reporting of child sexual abuse in Western Australia is governed by the Children and Community Services Act 2004 (the Act).

 At the end of the training, you will be required to enter some demographic information.
 Please be aware that by providing the Department of Communities with the optional information asked for in this survey, you are agreeing to its possible use in the following ways:

-- as an indicator of how widely the training is being accessed by mandatory reporters, and by which mandatory reporter groups and organisations.
+• as an indicator of how widely the training is being accessed by mandatory reporters, and by which mandatory reporter groups and organisations.

-- as feedback on how successful the training is for preparing new mandatory reporters to meet their reporting obligations.
+• as feedback on how successful the training is for preparing new mandatory reporters to meet their reporting obligations.

 This information will also generate a completion certificate, which will be emailed directly to the email address you provide.

-If you do not receive your certificate please contact RCMRexpansion@communities.wa.gov.au.
+If you do not receive your certificate, please contact RCMRexpansion@communities.wa.gov.au.

-Click here for Mandatory Reporting Online Training (CR.007260).
+Access the Mandatory Reporting Online Training

-Department of Communities staff
+Department of Communities employees